apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `privateVariables`: Array<String\> | boolean

-   DEPRECATING IN VERSION XX.XX.XX for `maskVariableValues`, which will support the same functionalities but allow for more flexibility.
+   DEPRECATING IN VERSION XX.XX.XX for `sendVariableValues`, which will support the same functionalities but allow for more flexibility.

    A case-sensitive list of names of variables whose values should not be sent